vtruo009/Parsley/README.md

-# Notion Financial Tracker :chart_with_upwards_trend:
+# Parsley :chart_with_upwards_trend:

-Help streamline monthly budgeting by automating the creation of credit card transactions.
+Parses CSV files and help streamline monthly budgeting by automating the creation of credit card transactions.

 ## Description :memo: